matth2k/safety-pass/nl_opt/README.md

           A list of passes to run in order

           Possible values:
+          - cell-stats:        Prints stats on all the cell types in the netlist
+          - clean:             A pass that cleans the netlist
+          - dot-graph:         A pass that prints the dot graph of the netlist
+          - fold-all-patterns: Runs all built-in patterns to a fixed point
+          - insert-inv:        Insert a pair of inverters at every node
+          - list-nets:         List all nets in the netlist
           - print-verilog:     A dummy pass that emits the Verilog of the netlist
-          - dot-graph:     A pass that prints the dot graph of the netlist
-          - clean:         A pass that cleans the netlist
-          - rename-nets:   A pass that renames wires and instances sequentially
+          - rename-nets:       Renames nets/instances sequentially
+          - strip-attributes:  Strip cell attributes except 'dont_touch` and `keep`

+      --non-ansi
+          Emit the verilog in non-ANSI style

   -h, --help
           Print help (see a summary with '-h')